rob-brown/RBBugReporter/README.markdown

 ```

 ##Flurry
-In addition to standard reporting methods, `RBBugReporter` provides and optional wrapper around Flurry.
+In addition to standard reporting methods, `RBBugReporter` provides an optional wrapper around Flurry.
 Flurry reporting can also be disabled when debugging to prevent mixing debugging sessions with regular user sessions.

 ###Including Flurry
 1. Include the Flurry SDK.
-See Flurry.com for details.
+See [Flurry.com][1] for details.
 2. In the Xcode build settings, look for "Preprocessor Macros".
 Define the macro FLURRY for all build configurations.
 3. (Optional) To disable Flurry reports when debugging, define the macro DEBUG for just the debug build configuration.